 Before we create our EPUB and MOBI files, we compress the living daylights out of all the graphics.
 Then we create the EPUB, and finally we use a command-line tool to convert the EPUB to MOBI (since no tools exist to create the MOBI format directly from our source files).
 Our conversion tool is basically a black box: EPUB in, MOBI out, and the final size is whatever it is.
 (There are other conversion tools, too, and we’ve tried them, but the results are similar.)

 Now, most of the graphics we use in Take Control books are in PNG format, because we’re generally showing screenshots and PNG uses lossless compression.
-This is important, because if we used JPEG (which uses lossy compression) is fine for photographs, but the screenshots would look fuzzy and noisy and generally awful.
+This is important, because JPEG (which uses lossy compression) is fine for photographs, but if we used it for our books the screenshots would look fuzzy and noisy and generally awful.
 But PNG is less compressible than JPEG, precisely because it’s lossless.
 So, although in theory we could switch to JPEG and achieve smaller MOBI files, the tradeoff would be that all our formats would have very much uglier graphics.
 (And no, it’s not in any way practical to use PNG for the PDF and EPUB versions but JPEG for MOBI—that would involve a ridiculous amount of extra work.)

 To summarize: as much as I wish it were not so, about a dozen of our current titles have MOBI files over 50 MB, and there is no way to make them smaller that does not also cause other (equally bad) problems.

 If the files can’t be made smaller, how can you read one of these books on a Kindle device or in a Kindle mobile app?
 Well, there are several options: